Thermal conductivity and thermal diffusivity of molten salts: insights from molecular dynamics simulations and fundamental bounds: Mechanisms of thermal conductivity and simulations methods and details

 where the phenomenological coefficients are, as in the single component case, Green-Kubo integrals:

 Here $\mathbf{j}_1(t)$ is the partial momentum density of component 1:

 with the sum performed only over atoms of species 1.
 Since the total momentum of an MD cell is fixed at 0, $\mathbf{j}_2(t) = - \mathbf{j}_1(t)$ in two-component systems.
-For the same reason, the momentum current vanishes in the single-component case, and macroscopically the energy is conveyed by the centre of mass and therefore considered as convected rather than as a heat flow, resulting in $\kappa = \lambda$.
+For the same reason, the momentum current vanishes in the single-component case, and, macroscopically, the energy is conveyed by the centre of mass and therefore considered as convected rather than as a heat flow, resulting in $\kappa = \lambda$.
+The maximum correlation time taken in approximating these integrals is 5 ps, which is more than enough time for the integrand to decay to noise around 0.
+Using very large correlation times (especially in lieu of using multiple initial conditions) is undesirable, as integrating the tail fluctuating around zero amounts to integrating a random walk, whose variance grows with time \cite{Zhang2015}

-The thermal diffusivity, $\alpha_T$, describes the rate of diffusion of heat through a system and has the same dimension as the diffusion coefficient.
+The thermal diffusivity, $\alpha_T$, is the coefficient relating the temporal evolution of temperature to its spatial distributtion in a system and has the same dimension as the diffusion coefficient.
 Its definition is: